Customer Experience

 What are Customer Service Responsibilities?

-Customer service responsibilities are duties that a representative undertakes to assist customers, address their inquiries, and resolve their issues.
+Customer service responsibilities are the duties a representative performs to assist customers, resolve issues, and ensure a positive experience.

 CCW Special Report